 If you’re thinking about planning a road trip, these steps should help you choose your destinations.
 Do you have any tips for choosing road trip destinations?
 If so, please leave a comment!

-And don’t miss our 50 Tips for Planning an AMAZING Road Trip, complete with free e-book.
+And don’t miss my 50 Tips for Planning an AMAZING Road Trip, complete with free e-book.